DAKINS1/bamazon/README.md

 # bamazon
 BAMAZON
-Simple command line based storefront with Customer and Manager options using:
+ is a simple command line based storefront with Customer and Manager options using:
-Node.js
-npm Inquirer package
-npm mysql package
-npm Cli-table2 package
-mySQL Database
+Node.js, npm Inquirer package, npm mysql package, npm Cli-table2 package, and mySQL Database

-MySQL Database Setup
+MySQL Database Setup Needed.
-A MySQL database is needed for this application.
 MySQL Workbench was used to create the bamazon.sql database file (included).

 Clone or Download repository onto your local computer.
 CD with your terminal into the folder.
-In terminal type in: Node myConnect.js
+In terminal type in: Node myConnect.js.
-User is prompted to choose CUSTOMER, MANAGER, or EXIT.
+User is then prompted to choose CUSTOMER, MANAGER, or EXIT.

 CUSTOMER VIEW:
 The user is shown the current available inventory: